 Your oral health alone isn't enough to let a dentist know if you regularly use marijuana.
 But, there are certain signs that can give away your marijuana use habits.
 Marijuana use has been associated with an increased risk of periodontal disease, as well as tooth discoloration and xerostomia (commonly known as “cotton mouth”).
-Your dentist can determine if you smoke marijuana.
-This is because marijuana affects teeth and overall oral health.However, there are many preventive measures you can take to keep your oral health in check.
+Your dentist can determine if you smoke marijuana, as it affects teeth and overall oral health.However, there are many preventive measures you can take to keep your oral health in check.

-Regular dental visits and practicing daily dental hygiene.
-And definitely don't go to your dental appointments drugged.
+Regular dental visits and practicing daily dental hygiene are essential.
+And, it's important to not go to your dental appointments drugged.
 A dentist might notice that you smoked because of stains on your teeth, but they probably can't tell that you smoked marijuana.
 And since you're 18, they wouldn't have a legal obligation to tell your parents.Your dentist won't know if you smoked marijuana before going to the dentist.

 If you ever visit the dentist and use marijuana, you should let them know.
 With this knowledge, they can properly guide you on how to maintain good oral health.
 It's always a good idea to report if problems arise due to marijuana use.We specialize in helping you maintain your oral health through restorative, cosmetic, emergency and family dentistry.
 If you go to the dentist to have your wisdom teeth removed, it's best to avoid marijuana before and after surgery.

 Just make sure you go to your 6-month checkups and get regular cleanings and other preventive dentistry services to anticipate any problems.
 According to the ADA, marijuana can cause a rapid heartbeat, so your dentist may refuse to treat you or ask you to reschedule non-emergency surgery.According to a TikTok video made by dentists Huzefa Kapadia and Iman Zayed, they can detect certain signs of cannabis use.
 If you are looking for a local dentist to help with your dental health, contact us today for a free consultation.
 Although cannabis legalization allows recreational marijuana smokers to smoke more, they often feel uncomfortable talking to their dentists about their cannabis use habits.

 If you feel anxious about the visit, talk to your dentist about sedation methods instead of turning on a blunt one.That said, unless you come to your dentist appointment smelling like marijuana smoke, your dentist is unlikely to be able to tell what type of smoker you are.
 But can your dentist know if you are a drug addict?
 In addition to looking high or having red eyes, your dentist may be able to determine if you smoke marijuana.West Des Moines Pediatric Dentist Jordan Creek Pediatric Dentistry- West Des Moines Pediatric Dentist Jordan Creek pediatric dentistry is now My Account.Marijuana use has been linked with an increased risk of periodontal disease and other oral health issues.
 However, there are many preventive measures that can be taken in order to maintain good oral health.
 Regular dental visits and practicing daily dental hygiene are essential for keeping teeth healthy and strong.